rubocop/ruby-style-guide/README.md

 > it even clearer. <br/>
 > -- Steve McConnell

-* Write self-documenting code and ignore the rest of this section.
+1. Write self-documenting code and ignore the rest of this section.
 Seriously!
-* Comments longer than a word are capitalized and use punctuation.
+1. Comments longer than a word are capitalized and use punctuation.
 Use [one space](http://en.wikipedia.org/wiki/Sentence_spacing) after periods.
-* Avoid superfluous comments.
+1. Avoid superfluous comments.

     ```Ruby
     # bad
     counter += 1 # increments counter by one
     ```

+1. Avoid writing comments to explain bad code.
+Refactor the code to make it self-explanatory.
+(Do or do not - there is no try. --Yoda)

-* Keep existing comments up-to-date.
+1. Keep existing comments up-to-date.
 An outdated is worse than no comment at all.

 > Good code is like a good joke - it needs no explanation. <br/>
 > -- Russ Olsen

-* Avoid writing comments to explain bad code.
-Refactor the code to make it self-explanatory.
-(Do or do not - there is no try. --Yoda)

 ## Annotations

-* Annotations should usually be written on the line immediately above the relevant code.
+1. Annotations should usually be written on the line immediately above the relevant code.
-* The annotation keyword is followed by a colon and a space, then a note describing the problem.
+1. The annotation keyword is followed by a colon and a space, then a note describing the problem.
-* If multiple lines are required to describe the problem, subsequent lines should be indented two spaces after the `#`.
+1. If multiple lines are required to describe the problem, subsequent lines should be indented two spaces after the `#`.

     ```Ruby